Kong/docs.konghq.com/app/_hub/kong-inc/key-auth/how-to/_index.md

    * $REALM_ID: The ID of the realm you created previously.
    * $REGION: Region for your {{site.konnect_short_name}} instance.

+`identity_realms` are scoped to the control plane by default (`scope: cp`).
 The order in which you configure the `identity_realms` dictates the priority in which the data plane attempts to authenticate the provided API keys:

 * **Realm is listed first:** The data plane will first reach out to the realm.
 If the API key is not found in the realm, the data plane will look for the API key in the control plane config.
 * **Control plane scope listed first:** The data plane will initially check the control plane configuration (LMDB) for the API key before looking up the API Key in the realm.